 Western Australia, Australia

 This reforestation project is re-establishing a 200km long forest corridor in the Western Australian outback, capturing carbon and restoring biodiversity.

-High-impact international clean energy projects
+High-impact international projects

 - Solar Water Heater Project, India